Thursday, November 12, 2020

 The threefold repetition of “Holy” in reference to Jehovah is fairly obvious; the threefold “woe” for all who live on the earth shouldn’t be taken as 3 specific ‘woes’, but as an extremely woeful state.

-FOUR: Likely the first thing that comes to your mind with the number 4 is direction: north, south, east, west – the ‘4 corners of the earth.’
+FOUR: Perhaps one of the first things that comes to your mind with the number 4 is direction: north, south, east, west – the ‘4 corners of the earth.’
 The Ark of the Covenant was rectangular with 4 feet under it.
 It resided in the center of the tabernacle built by the Jews in the wilderness, also rectangular, with sides facing north, south, east and west.
-The Israelite camp was laid out by divine command in a square, with 3 tribes on each side of the tabernacle.
+The Israelite camp was laid out by divine command in a square, with 3 tribes on each of the four sides of the tabernacle.
 The temple Solomon built was also a rectangle aligned with the compass.
 Many of its furnishings were square.
 There seems to be a link between the number 4 and something being organized for worship of God.

 Now what about 4 in the book of Revelation?
 “Around the throne were 4 living creatures.”
 (Revelation 4:6) It’s probably safe to assume these 4 represent the complete organizational structure of heavenly creatures supporting God’s worship.